 - Decide lines of action based on past decisions

 Organizations often have documents stored in a database (some might be more complete, some more rudimentary).
 These documents include intrinsic knowledge.
 If we are able to access that information, we can recover and reuse that knowledge.
 That will save us time and our work will be more efficient and effective.
+And it is the foundation of knowledge management.

 In order quickly to find what we are looking for, we need a good metadata structure to filter processes.